-The dynamic modify-observe mode overcomes the above disadvantage by utilizing a remote debugger.
+The runtime-evolution mode overcomes the above disadvantage by utilizing a remote debugger.
 With the remote debugging connection to the running applications, which is executed through CollabRunJava, the programmer can debug the applications and observe the program behavior.
-By using the "hot swap" feature [21] of the remote debugger, the application codes can be changed without re-execute it.
+By using the "hot swap" feature [21] of the remote debugger, the application codes can be changed without re-executing it.

-With the above features CollabRunJava provides a unique function called "annotation code insertion".
-Annotation codes are temporary codes that can be inserted into source codes to enhance the original program, without change the original source codes.
-After inserting the annotation codes, CollabRunJava recompiles the source codes, and reload the modified classes automatically.
+With the above features, CollabRunJava provides a unique function called "annotation code insertion".
+Annotation codes are temporary codes that can be inserted into source codes to enhance the functionality of the original program, without changing the original source codes.
+After inserting the annotation codes, CollabRunJava recompiles the source codes, and reload the modified automatically.
 This feature is very useful when it is necessary to do extra work without changing the source codes, such as geometric algorithm visualization or e-learning.
-Geometric algorithm visualization will be addressed later in this paper.
+Examples of Geometric algorithm visualization will be addressed later in this paper.

-Some limitations should be noted: (1) the modification of methods have active stack frames, those active frames continue to run the byte codes of the previous method.
+However, some limitations of this feature should be noted.
+(1) If the modified methods are in active stack frames, those active frames continue to run the byte codes of the previous method.
 The redefined method will be used on new invocations only.
-(2) The redefined class function does not cause any initialization, In other words, redefining a class does not cause its initializers to be run.
+(2) The redefined class function does not cause any initialization.
+In other words, redefining a class does not cause its initializers to be run.
 The values of preexisting static variables will remain as they were prior to the call.
-However, completely uninitialized (new) static variables will be assigned their default value.
-(3) Not all target virtual machines support this operation, we suggest to use Sun Java Virtual Machine 1.4.1 version or above.
+On the contract, completely uninitialized (new) static variables will be assigned their default value.
+(3) Not all target virtual machines support this operation, we suggest to use Sun Java Virtual Machine 1.4.1 version or later.

-3.2.
-The Architecture of CollabRunJava
+3.2 The Architecture of CollabRunJava

 Figure 3 shows the architecture of CollabRunJava.
 As shown in the figure, CollabRunJava is composed of several plug-ins.
-For reducing code duplication and makes components easier to maintain, all plug-ins are designed by following the Model-View-Control (MVC) architecture.
-The user interfaces of the plug-ins are replaceable.
+To reduce code duplication and makes components easier to maintain, all plug-ins are designed according to the Model-View-Control (MVC) architecture.
+The interfaces of the plug-ins are customized.
 Developers can, therefore, design a graphic user interface specific to their needs.
 We provide a simple collaborative project editor.
-It allows users to edit source files, which are set share-enabled, collaboratively.
-The compiler is used to compile source codes and produce the Java classes.
+It allows users to edit shared source files, which are set share-enabled, collaboratively.
+The compiler is used to compile source codes and generate the Java classes.
 Currently, it uses the Sun Java compiler 1.4.1 version.